Squalene

 What is the recommended dosage of Squalene?

-Does Squalene interact with medications?
+Does Squalene interact with any medications?